Cliff Levingston: Coaching career

 In 2000, Levingston began his coaching career as an assistant basketball coach with the Fort Wayne Fury of the CBA.
 In 2001, he served as an assistant coach with the Dodge City Legend of the USBL.
 In 2002, he returned to Dodge City, to serve his first stint as a professional league head coach; that year the Legends won the USBL title, and Levingston was named the USBL Coach of the Year.

 From 2003 to 2004, Levingston served as an assistant coach for the Harlem Globetrotters.
 In 2004, he coached the St. Louis Flight of the ABA.

 In 2005, Levingston was hired as an assistant coach of the Gary Steelheads of the CBA; that year, the Steelheads played their best season in franchise history, though they lost the championship game.
 In 2006, he briefly served as an assistant coach for the Kansas Cagerz, and in November, he was officially hired by the Gary Steelheads (of the USBL), as head coach for the 2007 season.

 In the fall of 2007, Micheal Ray Richardson was fired by the Oklahoma Cavalry of the CBA.
 Levingston was hired to replace him.

 In the fall of 2011, Levingston became an assistant coach for Michigan City Marquette High School, in northern Indiana.

 In 2012, Levingston was named the 2nd head coach of the Rochester Razorsharks of the Premier Basketball League.
 He coached the Sharks for one season.

 In 2020, Levingston was named the 1st head coach of the Kokomo BobKats of the TBL.

 Personal life

 In 2003, Levingston was sentenced to four months in prison, for failure to pay child support.

 Levingston is a cousin of NBA player Cory Carr.
+He is also a cousin of retired MLB player Mark McLemore, and the late Harlem Globetrotter Kelvin Hildreth.

-Levingston is also a cousin of retired MLB player Mark McLemore.
+He is a San Diego native.